 Determining whether your app is free or paid depends on how you intend to generate money from it.
 Here are a couple of pricing options for you:

-For many small businesses who want to use their app to boost sales by encouraging customer loyalty or simply improving the buyer journey, you’d expect the app to be available for free.
+For many small businesses that want to use their app to boost sales by encouraging customer loyalty or simply improving the buyer journey, you’d expect the app to be available for free.
 For those who intend to make money from ads inside the app, again it makes sense to provide a freemium model (potentially with the ability to upgrade to an ad-free version for a small fee.)
 The idea behind this is to get as many downloads as possible.

 Best for Business Apps and Social Apps.